 Correcting Copper Deficiency

 Copper deficiency is not common and where it occurs it can often be attributed to excess potassium, phosphorus or other micronutrients.
 High pH soils can also prevent the uptake of copper.
 Begin by testing your soil for nutrient imbalances and pH and correct those before adding copper to the soil.
 Copper deficiency is most likely to occur on Peaty, or sandy soils and soils with high concentrations of organic matter.
 Organic sources of copper include sewage sludge and animal manures (especially pig manure).
-Sources of applied copper include: Copper sulfate, copper oxide, and copper chelate.
+Sources of applied copper include Copper sulfate, copper oxide, and copper chelate.
 Copper persists in the soil for years due to it’s low solubility so take care when using fertilizers and fungicides (like bordeaux) containing copper.

 Symptoms of Copper Toxicity:

 Copper toxicity primarily affects the plant roots restricting their growth by burning the root tips, causing lateral branching.
-Plants will appear stunted and leaves may become a deeper green or take on a bluish colour and may develop sporadic interveinal chlorosis with the chlorotic areas becoming pale and slightly sunken.
+Plants will appear stunted, and leaves may become a deeper green or take on a bluish colour and may develop sporadic interveinal chlorosis with the chlorotic areas becoming pale and slightly sunken.
 Seed germination will be inhibited.
-Iron may become deficient and plants may exhibit symptoms of that and other nutrient deficiencies.
+Iron may become deficient, and plants may exhibit symptoms of that and other nutrient deficiencies.

 Chlorine (Cl) is an extremely unstable chemical element.
-In order to stabilize its self, it forms a bond with another chlorine (Cl) atom to form a Chlorine gas (Cl2).
+In order to stabilize itself, it forms a bond with another chlorine (Cl) atom to form a Chlorine gas (Cl2).
 This diatomic molecule (Cl2) then converts to chloride (Cl-) in the soil, a stable molecule, in the form plants can take up.